 Blackstone grills are all the rage now because they are easy to use and have a large flat top surface.
 However, I don't have a Blackstone grill or a Traeger Flatrock Flat Top Grill (not yet, anyway), so I use a cast iron Camp Chef griddle that I place directly on my Traeger pellet grill, which works perfectly!
 If you have a cast iron griddle, place it on your BBQ or pellet grill to make these delicious tacos!
 If you have any questions about this, let me know, I'm always happy to help! 🙂

-What to Serve with Big Mac Smash Burger Tacos?
+What to Serve with Big Mac Tacos?

 Crispy Sides: Pair with crispy frozen french fries, air fryer curly fries, or crispy air fryer sweet potato fries.